h920032/stand-alone-nRF5-project/Readme.md

-# Standalone Segger Embedded Studio Project Creator
+# Standalone nRF5 Project Creator

 This Python script (`create_standalone_project.py`) converts a Segger Embedded Studio (`.emProject`) project that relies on the nRF5 SDK into a self-contained, standalone project.
 It copies all necessary SDK source files, header files, Makefiles, and configuration files into a specified output directory and updates the project file and Makefiles to use these local copies.